8-17-2021 Last Advisory Issued On Fred...

 POSITION ACCURATE WITHIN 30 NM

-PRESENT MOVEMENT TOWARD THE EAST-NORTHEAST OR 60 DEGREES AT 27 KT
+PRESENT MOVEMENT TOWARD THE NORTH OR 360 DEGREES AT 5 KT

 WINDS AND SEAS VARY GREATLY IN EACH QUADRANT.
 RADII IN NAUTICAL